Management of Breakdown of Obstetrical Anal Sphincter Repairs

 Editor: Pamela D. Berens, MD

-Risk factors for obstetric anal sphincter injuries, OASIS (including 3rd and 4th degree lacerations) include forceps or vacuum delivery, episiotomy, first vaginal delivery, higher infant birth weight (> 3500gms), vertex malpresentation (primarily occiput posterior) and shoulder dystocia.
+Obstetric anal sphincter injuries (OASIS) include 3rd and 4th degree lacerations.
+Risk factors include forceps or vacuum delivery, episiotomy, first vaginal delivery, higher infant birth weight (> 3500gms), vertex malpresentation (primarily occiput posterior), and shoulder dystocia.
 Fourth degree lacerations are associated with a higher rate of anal incontinence than 3rd degree lacerations, although both may be associated with anal incontinence remote from delivery.
-A large retrospective review of women with OASIS found a rate of wound complications of 7.3% including infection, breakdown, secondary repair, packing and operative intervention.
-These injuries were more common in women with increased body mass index, smoking, operative vaginal delivery, 4th degree laceration and postpartum antibiotics, while intrapartum antibiotics decreased risk.
+A large retrospective review of women with OASIS found a rate of wound complications of 7.3% including infection, breakdown, secondary repair, packing, and operative intervention.
+These injuries were more common in women with increased body mass index, smoking, operative vaginal delivery, 4th degree laceration, and postpartum antibiotics, while intrapartum antibiotics decreased risk.
 Most complications (72%) occurred in the first 2 weeks.
-A prospective study with close outpatient follow-up at 1, 2, 6 and 12 weeks postpartum found a higher risk with 25% of women with OASIS injuries experiencing wound breakdown and 20% having would infection.
-The authors suggest early follow-up for women with OASIS may be beneficial in reducing readmissions.
+A prospective study with close outpatient follow-up at 1, 2, 6 and 12 weeks postpartum found a higher risk with 25% of women with OASIS injuries experiencing wound breakdown and 20% having wound infection.
+The authors suggest early follow-up for women with OASIS may reduce readmissions.

-Women who sustain 4th degree lacerations at the time of delivery are at risk for long term complications including anal incontinence, fistula formation and dyspareunia.
+Women who sustain 4th degree lacerations at the time of delivery are at risk for long term complications including anal incontinence in up to 30% of women, fistula formation, and dyspareunia.
 With subsequent deliveries, they are at increased risk of sustaining another severe perineal laceration and worsening of anal incontinence symptoms.
-The risk of recurrent OASIS in women with OASI at their first delivery is reported as 3.7 to 7.5%.
+The risk of recurrent OASIS in women with OASIS at their first delivery is reported as 3.7 to 7.5%.
 Risks with future deliveries and screening for ongoing pelvic floor dysfunction should be discussed.

 Back to Search Results